travelling-mango/multinational-retail-data-centralisation701/README.md

 #### *The solution*

 The project solves the issues listed above by producing a system that stores the current company data in a database so that it can be accessed from one centralised location and acts as a single source of truth for sales data.
-The creation of a star-based schema and subsequent querying of the database in SQL provide up-to-date metrics for the company.
+The creation of a star-based schema and subsequent querying of the database in SQL provide up-to-date sales metrics for the company.

 ## Installation
 #### :woman_technologist: *Git Repository & Python Packages*